9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What would you change about Xcode?
 * What is your favorite iOS API?
 * Do you have a pet or favorite bug report?
-* What are your favorite ways to investigate an new technology?
+* What are your favorite ways to investigate a new technology?
 * Why are dictionaries called dictionaries?
 Why not hash tables or hash maps?

 ####[[⬆]](#contents) <a name='references'>Other References:</a>